TGDivy/TGDivy/README.md

 ## 💬🌞

-> Today is plenty; right now is enough.
-Tomorrow will come in good time.
-Until it does, live the depth of now. ~ Ralph Marston
+> Truth is such a rare thing, it is delighted to tell it. ~ Emily Dickinson

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )